Countdown to complete our fundraising

 Click on the + button on the map to find out more:

-Our large, 112m2 fitness suite will have plenty of cardio machines including rowing machines, bicycles, and running machines, plus fixed and free weights sections, and a 10m sprint practice track in the centre of the room.
+Our large, 112m2 fitness suite has plenty of cardio machines including rowing machines, bicycles, and running machines, plus fixed and free weights sections, and a 10m sprint practice track in the centre of the room.
 Designed to enable users of all ages and abilities to easily embark on fitness activities, the gym will use the latest technology to allow everyone to follow a personalised exercise programme.
 Help will always be on hand, with advice and usage instructions accessible wirelessly from info hotspots built into the walls and equipment.
 Floor to ceiling windows overlooking the pitch will flood the gym with light, making it a bright, welcoming, positive and fun place for us all to visit and enjoy.

 Funders so far: London Marathon Charitable Trust